colinmacgiolla/arista-mlag-autostate/Readme.md

    protocol unix-socket
       no shutdown
 ```
+## Installation
+Copy the [mlagAutostate.py](https://github.com/colinmacgiolla/arista-mlag-autostate/blob/main/mlagAutostate.py) script to `/mnt/flash` on the switches in question.

 ## Usage
 Create an event-handler to react on interface state changes and call the script